Intevation/intelmq-fody-backend/README.md

 # Authentication
 Authentication for the endpoints exposed by the fody-backend is configured in a json formatted file.
 The fody-backend tires to load the configuration file `/etc/intelmq/fody-session.conf` and `${PREFIX}/etc/intelmq/fody-session.conf`.
 To override these paths set the environment variable `FODY_SESSION_CONFIG` to the path pointing to the config file.

-If the config file is not found in the given locations the authenticion is disabled.
+If the config file is not found in the given locations the authentication is disabled.

 ## Example configuration